kumahq/kuma-website/app/docs/dev/policies/meshtrafficpermission.md

           env: dev
     ```

 5. The action is `DENY`.
-All requests from the env `dev` will be denied on all proxies in the `default` mesh.
+All requests from the env `dev` will be denied on all proxies.

     ```yaml
     default: # 5